You are viewing this site in staging mode. Click in this bar to return to normal site.

 What information will be provided to his or her new school?

 Transition programmes are in place to support children moving from year to year and then to their chosen secondary school.
 Meetings are set up in the Summer Term to liaise with high school staff regarding SEND and vulnerable pupils transferring schools.
 All pupil records are passed to the SEND department at the end of the summer term, prior to the children starting secondary.
 Representative staff from secondary schools are invited to significant meetings in the summer term.
 (Annual Reviews, CLA, PEP.)
-The Inclusion Manager is able to visit chosen secondary placements with the parents/carers of vulnerable pupils, prior to transition.
+The SENCO is able to visit chosen secondary placements with the parents/carers of vulnerable pupils, prior to transition.

 We are legally obligated to copy and send on any Child Protection records to the new school.
 This will be via the electronic CPOMS system and in paper form.